-Scope 1 - own consumption emissions - The Society has been working towards reducing its carbon footprint through 2022.
-All lights across the office were replaced, sustainably, with LED lights.
-All team members ensure that all lights, pcs, laptops, and monitors are switched off at the end of the day.
-The majority of the electric wall heaters have been removed completely, relying on our energy efficient systems to maintain workable temperatures in the office.
-The electricity to the office is from a 100% renewable source and has been since 2017.
-The Society has one pool car which is used only for meetings which cannot be held virtually, the vehicle has a small eco-friendly petrol engine and fuel consumption is tracked and offset annually.
+Scope 1 - own consumption emissions -

+Throughout 2023 efforts continued to reduce the Society's carbon footprint.
+Lights in the new expanded office were replaced with LED lights and a collective commitment amongst team members continues to ensure that pc, laptop and monitor lights are switched off at the end of the day.
+An electrician assessed electricity usage in the office and collaborated with the team to identify and reduce usage.
+An in-depth examination of the office's electricity needs led to the creation of a report proposing solar panels as the primary energy source.
+Following the report's recommendations, solar panels were installed on the main office at the beginning of 2024 to further curtail the carbon footprint.
+The Society has one pool car which is used only for meetings which cannot be held virtually; the vehicle has a small eco-friendly petrol engine and fuel consumption is tracked and offset annually.

-The Society has a target of continuing to reduce its scope 1 emissions to reach or get closer to net zero over the next ten years.
+The Society has a target of continuing to reduce its scope 1 emissions to reach or get closer to net zero over the next 10 years.